I started to answer this questionnaire a week or so ago but left part two for another day. Today feels like that day.

 17. What is your most treasured memory?
 Perfect days, spent with people (close family, very close friends) I care about, outside usually.
 No one memory, although I think of one day when we drove up to Raccoon Mountain, Ben and Katey sat in back of a truck as Joe drove around the reservoir, and we walked in the woods, played baseball on an overgrown diamond, laughed.

 18. What is your most terrible memory?
-When my step-dad lost his temper and hit me or Kim, i.e., “spanked” us for minor infractions.
+When my step-dad lost his temper and spanked me or my middle sister for minor infractions.
 When he drop-kicked my cat.
-When Katey had tubes put in her ears and I took her to the babysitter later that day instead of staying with her.
-When we left our dog Lucy while on vacation with food and water and pee pads but came home to discover she had been locked in the bathroom for almost a week.
-When Joe’s mom died from an opiate overdose, his stepdad passed out from morphine, and I knew nothing would ever be the same.
+When my daughter had tubes put in her ears and I took her to the babysitter later that day instead of staying with her.
+When we left our dog Lucy while on vacation but came home to discover she had been locked in the bathroom for almost a week because no one had checked on her (she was alive, but hungry and dehydrated).
+When Joe’s mom died from a prescription opiate overdose, his stepdad passed out from prescription painkillers, and I knew nothing would ever be the same.

 19. If you knew that in one year you would die suddenly, would you change anything about the way you are now living?
 Why?
 Yes.
 I’d write more instead of steadily pacing.
 I’d be nicer, make it easier for people to be nice to me.
-I would not tell anyone.
+I would not tell anyone of my impending death.

 20. What does friendship mean to you?
 Being honest while being forgiving, listening to spoken and unspoken needs, helping through difficult times.
 Not ever worrying that if you call if it is an inconvenience or unwanted.

 21. What roles do love and affection play in your life?
 Affection — not as much, at least physical displays of affection.
-Hugs, sweet gestures and the like tend to be limited to responses (will accept hugs) or within the realm of sexual intimacy.
+Hugs, sweet gestures and the like tend to be limited to responses (will accept hugs), among immediate family, or within the realm of sexual intimacy.
 Affection is shown in other ways, through small gifts, thoughtful acts.
 The role of love?
 I don’t know.
 I love, am loved.

 22. Alternate sharing something you consider a positive characteristic of your partner.
 Share a total of five items.
 1) Driven to do more, to question status quo, 2) Loves me and our children fiercely, 3) Sexually skilled and dependable, 4) Usually appreciates gestures of love or affection, 5) Will say he’s sorry when he understands that he has hurt someone, 6) Continues to evolve.